Fisherman's Wharf, San Francisco: Attractions and characteristics

-There is a sea lion colony next to Pier 39.
-They "took-up" residence months before the Loma Prieta earthquake in 1989.
-The sea lions lie on wooden docks that were originally used for docking boats.
+Pier 39 is home to a sea lion colony.
+The animals started to occupy the area after the Loma Prieta earthquake in 1989 taking over the wooden floating docks that were originally used for berthing boats.

 Fisherman's Wharf plays host to many San Francisco events, including a firework display on the Fourth of July and some of the best views of the Fleet Week air shows featuring The Blue Angels.

 Pier 45

 The USS Pampanito (SS-383) and the Liberty ship SS Jeremiah O'Brien are National Historic Landmarks, preserved as a memorial and museum ships as part of the San Francisco Maritime National Historical Park located near the Wharf.

 Residential areas and other neighborhood features

 Although the Fisherman's Wharf area is best known primarily for tourist attractions and tourist-oriented businesses, the southern and eastern portions of the neighborhood contain residential areas and neighborhood businesses.
 The NorthPoint development, consisting of a shopping center and several blocks of apartment buildings, is located along North Point and Bay Streets from Mason to Stockton Street.
 The area also included the Northpoint Theatre, which operated from 1967 to 1997.
 It had one of the largest screens in the city at the time and was selected by George Lucas for early screenings of American Graffiti, Star Wars, and The Empire Strikes Back.

 The original Cost Plus Imports store, which later expanded into the World Market chain, was located at Taylor and Bay Streets and was a significant draw to the area for tourists and locals alike.
 It served as the company's flagship store during the company's early decades.
 The location was later reduced in floor size and shut down entirely in 2020.
 Tower Records operated a flagship store at Bay Street and Columbus, and was an iconic location in San Francisco for many years before the store's closing along with the rest of the Tower Records chain in 2006.
 Williams-Sonoma, Inc. has its world headquarters at the foot of Van Ness Avenue across from Aquatic Park and also operates another office building at 100 North Point Street near The Embarcadero.

 One of the campuses of the art school Academy of Art University is located on Stockton Street between Beach and North Point Streets, one of a number of locations around San Francisco where Academy of Art conducts classes.
 In 2019, University of California, San Francisco acquired the 2001 The Embarcadero building as a gift.
 It is currently refurbishing the building and is planning to use it as an office space for its some of its administrative departments.